Gatesville, Texas

 Gatesville is a city in and the county seat of Coryell County, Texas, United States.
 Its population was 16,135 at the 2020 census.
-The city has five of the nine prisons and state jails for women operated by the Texas Department of Criminal Justice.
+The city has five of the ten prisons and state jails for women operated by the Texas Department of Criminal Justice.
 The Patrick O'Daniel Unit (formerly Mountain View Unit), has the state's death row for women.

-Gatesville is part of the Killeen-Temple-Fort Hood (formerly Fort Cavazos) metropolitan statistical area.
+Gatesville is part of the Killeen-Temple-Fort Hood metropolitan statistical area.

 Geography

 The city is located northeast of the center of Coryell County on the east side of the Leon River, part of the Brazos River watershed.

 The city is 30 mi from Waco.
 It is midway between Austin and Fort Worth.

 U.S. Route 84 runs through the city, leading east 37 mi to Waco and west 50 mi to Goldthwaite.
 Texas State Highway 36 passes through the eastern side of the city, leading northwest 32 mi to Hamilton and southeast 35 mi to Temple.

-According to the United States Census Bureau, Gatesville has a total area of 23.1 km2, of which 0.01 km2, or 0.05%, is covered by water.
+According to the United States Census Bureau, Gatesville has a total area of 10.52 sqmi, of which 0.015 sqmi, or 0.15%, is covered by water.

+Climate

+Gatesville has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.